low-ghost/clojure-presentation/README.md

 ```
 Being on the JVM means that a developer has access to anything within the vast java ecosystem.
 It also means that you can run clojure code in the exact same way and in the exact same environments as java.
 You can even (but why in hell would you) use maven.
 Finally, it means that developers could write their api's and web framework in simple, user-friendly clojure and drop to java when complex, cpu heavy computations are needed.
 You might never need to though, given clojure's speed.
 ### Functional Programming for Easy Concurrency and Immutable Data
 Notice how I had to add the prepositional phrase to the above title just to stop you from squirming at the word 'Functional'?
 Clojure has plenty of OO constructs, but it is pretty heavily a functional language.
-This is good news for a microservice because it means incredibly easy parallelizaion while removing possible complications of race conditions and so on.
+This is good news for a microservice because it means incredibly easy parallelization while removing possible complications of race conditions and so on.
 Clojure also has data structures which are immutable by default (but which can be worked with in mutable ways if you really need to).
 This removes a slew of potential bugs and makes programs easier to reason about.
+### Innovations and Ideas Driving Modern Programming
+Clojure is a major inspiration in for a lot of the ideas in contemporary programing.
+There's ripe fruit to take back to any language.
+Some of the topics we'll cover later include transducers, programming to abstraction, Software Transactional Memory, immutable data (and especially it's influence on and inclusion in react/redux), hot reloading, generative testing, concurrency based on channels (exactly go's model), schema as run-time contracts, and more.
+### Cons: Imperfect Static Typing
+The major downside of clojure may be that it is not built from the ground up with a sound typing system.
+Clojure does include tools for static typing and static analysis, however optionally applying these types to a dynamically typed language comes nowhere near the power that a functional language with sound typings can give (mostly thinking haskell).
+We'll investigate core.typed, but as far as I have seen, there is not a large adoption of this tool set and several large clojure based groups (CircleCI specifically) have made the switch to runtime schema validation claiming that core.typed never quite payed out the amount of time and effort it took to maintain.
 ## Language Basics
 ### Everything is a Form
 A form can be only one of two things: a value or an operation.
 Values look pretty similar to other values.